brianfoody/aws-utils/README.md

 The authoriser will ensure the user is still authenticated and refresh if not.

-And then the request will be sent to the AWS service with fresh credentials.
+And then the request will be sent to the AWS service with valid credentials.

 # Reloading in an app / website without logging in again

 Each authenticator is passed a storage provider which can be used to store the authorisation information needed to refresh a session, generally a user and token.

+I prefer this to AWS Amplify which hides the storage away from you.
+I've always found it nice to know what a library is doing and be able to easily customise it.

+For example when porting auth if you control the storage it's really easy.
+If amplify does, it's a pain in the ass.